rabbitmq/rabbitmq-clusterer/README.md

 and listed in the config, environments with dynamically generated hostnames must be configured to use known (or completely predictable) hostnames.

-For Kubernetes specifically, there's an [example repository] contributed by Matt Friendman(https://github.com/MattFriedman/kubernetes-rabbitmq-clusterer).
+For Kubernetes specifically, there's an [example repository](https://github.com/MattFriedman/kubernetes-rabbitmq-clusterer) contributed by Matt Friendman.

 ## Cluster Config Specification